OokTech/TW5-Bob/Configuration.md

   `localhost:8080/OokTech/TestWiki`.
 You may have as many levels and wikis as you want.
 - `ws-server` settings for the `wsserver` command.
-It takes the same arguments as the normal `server` command with the exception of `autoIncrementPort`, if `autoIncrementPort` is not set to false than the server will try using the given port (`8080` by default) and if it is in use it will try the next port up and continue until it finds an open port to use.
+It takes the same arguments as the normal `server` command with the exception of `autoIncrementPort` and `servePlugin`, if `autoIncrementPort` is not set to false than the server will try using the given port (`8080` by default) and if it is in use it will try the next port up and continue until it finds an open port to use.
 It will do the same for the websockets port.
 If this is set to false than if the given port is in use an error is given and the process fails.
 The default websocket port is one higher than the http port used.
+If `servePlugin` is not false than any child wiki served will include the MultiUser plugin.
+So you can serve wikis that don't normally have the plugin and edit them as though they did.
 - `heartbeat` settings for the heartbeat that makes sure the browser and server are still connected.
 You can almost certainly ignore this setting.
 The only setting is `interval`, the heartbeat message is sent every `interval`